stackbit-projects/super-mars-5854f/content/pages/index.md

     type: MediaGallerySection
   - colors: colors-h
     elementId: ''
-    title: Remote doesn’t mean alone.
-Here are so great features
+    title: 'Icons are here, there and everywhere'
     subtitle: >-
       These are all excellent features that will provide exactly the things you’re looking for.